 Schemes of this nature are complex and professional advice should always be sought to ensure the case is positioned in the most favorable way to the lender otherwise time, money and loss of your dream home can happen.

 These could come from direct family member friends or associates.

-A good number of lenders understand that deposits are often difficult to raise entirely from the applicants own resources.
-They therefore will accept an olive branch from immediate family such as Mother, Father, Brother and Sister.
-Some may even accept gift from Grandparents but they would be in the minority.
+A good number of lenders understand that deposits are often difficult to raise entirely from the applicant’s own resources.
+They, therefore, will accept an olive branch from immediate families such as Mother, Father, Brother, and Sister.
+Some may even accept a gift from Grandparents but they would be in the minority.

 There are a couple of lenders that will let you accept gifts from unrelated people but extra documentation and rationale may be needed to reassure the lenders about the type of transaction.